ch-arslanahmad/school_management_system_java/database/DATABASE.md

-Disable auto commit in JAVA
+<h2 align= center>Disable auto commit in JAVA<h2>

-What is Auto commit?
+##### What is Auto commit?
 It is set to true by default, which allows it to after executing the query, change the database without any validation, which in case may cause error and leave the database connection loose, which can cause database locks in SQLite or other problems like incorrect/incomplete/corrupted data inserted.
-It is generally recommended that you set the autocommit to false, that makes the execution temporary. if during validation or error handling, an error occurs, you can simply rollback to the previous state.
+It is generally recommended that you set the autocommit to false, that makes the execution temporary.
+- if during validation or error handling, an error occurs, you can simply rollback to the previous state.
-If no problems occur, the autocommit will change it to true and hence data will be successfully passed & made permanent in the database without any problems.
+- If no problems occur, the autocommit will change it to true and hence data will be successfully passed & made permanent in the database without any problems.
 Hence it is recommended to:

 ```